ActNAS : Generating Efficient YOLO Models using Activation NAS: Methodology

-\paragraph{ILP Search} To generate model proposals with mixed activations, we first constructed latency and accuracy matrices, where each element represents the difference in metrics from the original SiLU-based YOLO model when a single layer's activation is replaced.
-We then formulated this problem as an Integer Linear Programming (ILP) optimization problem.
-The objective was to minimize the latency and accuracy cost while adhering to constraints on the overall latency or accuracy of the newly constructed models.
+\paragraph{ILP Search} To generate model proposals with mixed activations, we first created latency and accuracy matrices, where each element represents the difference in metrics from the original SiLU-based YOLO model when a single-layer activation is replaced.
+We then formulated this problem as an Integer Linear Programming (ILP) \cite{trauth1969integerlinear} optimization problem.
+The objective was to minimize the cost of latency and accuracy while adhering to the constraints on the overall latency or accuracy of the newly constructed models.
 In the ILP formulation, one variable vector represents the indices of the layers where activations are applied, and the other represents the candidate activations for those layers.
 We used the open-source PuLP library \cite{PuLP}, a Python toolkit for linear programming, to solve this ILP problem.
-The result is a ranked list of the top \textit{k} model proposals.
+The result is a ranking list of the top \textit{k} model proposals.
 To ensure diversity among proposals, the solution avoids excessive overlap, keeping the model architectures meaningfully different.

-In Tables \ref{table:table_npu} and \ref{table:table_cpu_gpu}, the ActNAS1 model was constructed by applying an accuracy constraint while minimizing latency for the Cortex A-53 CPU hardware.
+The ActNAS models (ActNAS5n.1 is NPU1 aware and ActNAS5n.2 is Jetson Nano aware) in Table \ref{table:table_cpu_gpu} and \ref{table:table_npu} are hardware aware mixed activation models (YOLO5n) which means that we used the latency of each candidate models on NPU1 to create the optimized models.
+Similarly, ActNAS8m.1 and ActNAS8m.2 models in Table \ref{table:table_npus_yolov8} are NPU2 aware mixed activation models (YOLO8m).
 The ILP search can be adapted for different hardware targets by imposing a latency constraint on the constructed model.
-For example, ActNAS2 and ActNAS3 were built by setting constraints for latency on the Jetson Nano GPU and Cortex A-53 CPU, respectively, with the goal of minimizing accuracy cost while staying within the latency budget for each device.